amogh09/amogh09.github.io/_posts/2023-01-30-final-tagless-readert.md

   BS.writeFile path (HTTP.getResponseBody wallpaper) -- save the wallpaper
 ```

 This function is tightly coupled to `httpBS` and `writeFile`.
 If, instead of saving the wallpaper to the disk, we wanted to save it to a database, then we would need to write a new function entirely.

-With the final-tagless pattern we can make this function more flexible.
+With the Tagless-Final pattern we can make this function more flexible.
 The idea is to write typeclasses that export actions and program high-level functions to the methods of the typeclasses.

 ```haskell
 {-# LANGUAGE FlexibleInstances #-}